 This is an excellent opportunity to make a difference every day in the work you do and positively impact the lives of millions.
 Let’s talk about how great it would feel to end each day knowing what you do matters to so many!
 Apply now for details on this exciting program.

 Leidos is looking for a Sr. Program Manager to serves as the senior program manager on a contract to develop and drive innovative care and payment models that advance high-value care and deliver holistic impact for Veterans and the Department of Veterans Affairs (VA).
-Specifically, Center for Care and Payment Innovation (CCPI) is focused on developing a payment innovation model centered on care coordination for physical therapy.
+Specifically, Center for Care and Payment Innovation (CCPI) is focused on developing a performance-based payment innovation model for care delivered in the home.

 - Serve as lead contractor and single point of accountability support on this contract and provides oversight to contractors.

 - Facilitate information flow between VA leadership, Office of Healthcare Innovation and Learning (OHIL), government staff, and Leidos staff.